p2-inc/phasetwo-docs/blog/2026-08-28-keycloak-skills-mcp-launch.md

 That single change unlocks magic-link login, emailed OTP both passwordless *and* as a second factor, organizations with all three membership-gated login variants, and corporate SSO routed by email domain — none of which exist in stock Keycloak at any price.

-And this is exactly where the skills earn their keep, because these flows are assembled from authenticators (`ext-magic-form`, `ext-email-otp`, `ext-select-org`, `ext-auth-username-auth-note`, `ext-auth-home-idp-discovery`) whose **order relative to one another is the behaviour**, and which no amount of general Keycloak knowledge will teach you.
+And this is exactly where the skills earn their keep, because these flows are assembled from authenticators (`ext-magic-form`, `ext-email-otp`, `ext-select-org`, `ext-auth-username-auth-note`, `ext-auth-home-idp-discovery`) whose **order relative to one another is the behavior**, and which no amount of general Keycloak knowledge will teach you.
 Put the organization check after the magic-link step and a non-member still gets a login email.
 Reach for stock `auth-username-form` instead of the identifier-only authenticator and you leak which addresses have accounts.
 The skills know these orderings because we've gotten them wrong first.

 ### Rung 3 — Phase Two hosted